khelifiMohamedYacine/Group-project/README.md

 Our 'Architecture Overview' explains our web application's front-end, back-end, use of Django, and database structure.

 Our 'Testing Documentation' explains our Django unit tests and manual validation tests.

+Our 'Deployment Instructions' explain how to deploy the web application locally.

 ---